Simran-ch/Infotact_Project_02/README.md

 - **Books :** Books are identified by their respective ISBN.
 Invalid ISBNs have already been removed from the dataset.
 Moreover, some content-based information is given (Book-Title, Book-Author, Year-Of-Publication, Publisher), obtained from Amazon Web Services.
 Note that in case of several authors, only the first is provided.
 URLs linking to cover images are also given, appearing in three different flavours (Image-URL-S, Image-URL-M, Image-URL-L), i.e., small, medium, large.
 These URLs point to the Amazon web site.
 - **Ratings :** Contains the book rating information.
 Ratings (Book-Rating) are either explicit, expressed on a scale from 1-10 (higher values denoting higher appreciation), or implicit, expressed by 0.
 <br>

 ### **--Project Overview--**
 This system allows users to:
 - Get top 50 popular books (based on ratings & votes)
 - Search for a book and get **collaborative-filtering based recommendations**
-- If the book doesn't exist in dataset ➡ fetch real-time similar books via **Google Books API**
+- If the book doesn't exist in dataset then it will fetch real-time similar books via **Google Books API**
 - View book cover, title, author, description, and genre beautifully styled in cards